scraggo/small-projects/CodeAcademy-SASS.md

 ## I. YOUR FIRST SASS STYLESHEET

+Why Sass?

+Sass, or Syntactically Awesome StyleSheets, is an extension language for CSS.
+With Sass, you can write clean, sustainable CSS code and solve the common repetition and maintenance challenges present in traditional CSS.

+In addition to being a valuable skill for any front-end developer, transitioning from CSS to Sass is pretty smooth due to the familiar syntax.
+For this reason, we will be learning the SCSS (Sassy CSS) syntax.

+If you are new to HTML and CSS, we recommend you take [this course first](https://www.codecademy.com/learn/web).

 Compiling

 In the terminal, compile the SCSS to CSS by typing the following command and hitting Enter on your keyboard: